hereon-GEMS/P61AToolkit/docs/_sources/viewer/tut1.rst.txt

 **height** and **width**, and per-peak fit quality metrics **rwp2** and **chi2**.

 The dataset for this tutorial is relatively uncomplicated, so the automated peak search has done a good job initiating the peak parameters.
-So the only thing left to do is to launch the refinement:
+The only thing left to do is to launch the refinement:

 * ``Fit peaks`` will refine peak parameters in the current spectra,
 * ``Fit Background`` will do nothing in this dataset, since we have not added any background models